kyma-project/control-plane/docs/internal/investigations/runtime-governor-poc/README.md

 go run cmd/main.go
 ```

-The Runtime Director listens on the `127.0.0.1:3001` port and reloads the configuration file from the `hack/config.yaml` path.
+The Runtime Governor listens on the `127.0.0.1:3001` port and reloads the configuration file from the `hack/config.yaml` path.

 ## Installation

-To install Runtime Director on a Kubernetes cluster using Helm 3 in the `kcp-poc` Namespace, run the following command:
+To install Runtime Governor on a Kubernetes cluster using Helm 3 in the `kcp-poc` Namespace, run the following command:

 ```bash
 LOCAL_ENV=false ./deploy.sh
 ```

-The script will add a proper `runtime-director.{DOMAIN}` entry to `/etc/hosts`.
+The script will add a proper `runtime-governor.{DOMAIN}` entry to `/etc/hosts`.

 ## Configuration